Boston Deceptive Advertising Rules - City Guide

 Action Steps for Businesses and Consumers

-- Businesses: revise claims and substantiation before publication; retain proof of tests, surveys, and supplier data.
+- Businesses: review claims and substantiation before publication; retain proof of tests, surveys, and supplier data.

 - Consumers: document the ad, preserve receipts, and contact City of Boston Consumer Affairs for local intake[1].